inmanta/inmanta-core/docs/troubleshooting.rst

 When the agent is in the up state, it should be ready to deploy resources.
 Read the agent log to verify it doesn't contain error or warning messages that would explain why the agent is not deploying any resources.
 For auto-started agents, three different log files exist.
 The log files are present in ``<config.log-dir>/agent-<environment-id>.[log|out|err]``.
-The environment ID can be found in the URL of the dashboard, or in the ``Settings`` view, accessible via the cogwheel icon.
+The environment ID can be found in the URL of the web-console, or in the ``Settings`` tab.
 More information about the different log files can be found :ref:`here<administrators_doc_logging>`.
 For manually started agents the log file is present in ``/var/log/inmanta/agent.log``.
-If the log file doesn't provide any more information, trigger the agent to execute a deployment by clicking on the ``Force Repair`` button in the ``Agents`` tab of the dashboard, as shown in the figure below:
+If the log file doesn't provide any more information, trigger the agent to execute a deployment by clicking on the ``Force Repair`` button in the ``Agents`` tab of the web-console, as shown in the figure below:

 .. figure:: ./_static/troubleshooting/force_repair_button.png
    :width: 100%